 800 A.D. marks the official revival of the Roman Kingdom with the crowning of Charlemagne by his papal counterpart, Pope Leo III.
 As these two imperial & ecclesiastical powers converged to make a Church/State union, the stage was then set for the next epoch of prophetic history with Papal Rome as the world power.

 After a few hundred years of chronic power struggles between the popes and the imperial dynasty, the papacy prevailed to become the supreme ruler of the “Holy Roman Empire“.
-With intrigues & power-plays, the popes had hijacked the Christian Church & Roman State, which then directed a systematic onslaught upon the true saints of God who opposed the corruptions.
+With intrigues & deceptions, the popes had seized supreme power over the Christian Church & Roman State, which then directed a systematic onslaught upon the true saints of God who opposed the corruptions.
 These papal persecutions involved crusades, inquisitions, massacres, tortures & executions of the most cruel nature.
 All commerce with those deemed “heretics” was forbidden and could be subject to the same treatment; thus no one could buy nor sell who was not loyal to the Roman Church Empire.

 Such significant historical events of Papal Power thoroughly correspond with the prophesies of the Antichrist Power, which is why there had been such general consensus on this point for centuries among the many learned theologians guided by prophetic patterns.
 However, what was once so recognized has been forgotten and nearly lost due to the countermoves of Papal Rome.